Horticulture export accredited properties

 - talk to the importing country authority if you are unsure of the import conditions.

-Find out more about management and audit of horticulture export accredited properties in the Plant Export Operations Manual.
+Find out more about management and audit of horticulture export accredited properties, and the performance standards, in the Plant Export Operations Manual.